nv-nikkulkarni/rag/docs/hybrid_search.md

   SPDX-FileCopyrightText: Copyright (c) 2025 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
   SPDX-License-Identifier: Apache-2.0
 -->

-# Enable hybrid search support
+# Enable Hybrid Search Support for NVIDIA RAG Blueprint

+You can enable hybrid search for [NVIDIA RAG Blueprint](readme.md).
 Hybrid search enables higher accuracy for documents having more domain specific technical jargons.
 It combines sparse and dense representations to leverage the strengths of both retrieval methods—sparse models (e.g., BM25) excel at keyword matching, while dense embeddings (e.g., vector-based search) capture semantic meaning.
 This allows hybrid search to retrieve relevant documents even when technical jargon or synonyms are used.

-Once you have followed [steps in quick start guide](./quickstart.md#deploy-with-docker-compose) to launch the blueprint, to enable hybrid search support for Milvus Vector Database, developers can follow below steps:
+After you have [deployed the blueprint](readme.md#deploy), to enable hybrid search support for Milvus Vector Database, developers can follow below steps:

 # Steps